BACKGROUND IMAGE: stock.adobe.com

 "Wanted" languages represent what developers are eager to try in the next year.
 These languages tend to have a lot name , are usually pleasant to use, are associated with high salaries and are useful for solving interesting problems.
 The most popular development languages developers hope to work with include Python and Go.

 The survey also looked at frameworks.
 Machine learning was an object interest this year, with Google's TensorFlow and Facebook's PyTorch at or near the top the list for most loved frameworks.
 Other popular frameworks target web development and include React, Node.js and .NET Core.

 The most beloved database was Redis, a key-value store.
 Silge, who uses Redis herself, said it is simple, reliable and fast.
 However, MongoDB is the most wanted, indicating that more people have heard about it.
 That said, survey respondents also named MongoDB as something they weren't inclined to continue to use.
 "Niche technologies, like Redis, are loved because they solve the problem they were designed for incredibly well," Silge said.
 "Developers tend to love things that are simple, powerful and well-implemented."

 Less love for Java

 In the U.S., the most popular development languages with the best paychecks were Erlang, Scala, OCaml, Clojure and Go.
-None of these would be a programmer's first language, Silge explained, so proficiency in them is harder to find.
+None these would be a programmer's language, Silge explained, so proficiency in them is harder to find.
 "These are languages experienced developers are coming to as second, third or fourth languages to solve specific problems," she said.
 Scala, as one example, is often adopted as a functional language for solving big data problems, and those types of jobs offer higher salaries.
 "If you are a Java programmer and learn Scala, that would be a good move, but you would also need to be in a situation in a current job or a new job where you could make use of those skills," she said.